List of Brentford F.C. players (25–99 appearances)

-Current first team central defender Sepp van den Berg has made between 25 and 99 appearances for Brentford.
+Current first team right winger Dango Ouattara is the most recent player to reach 25 appearances for Brentford.

 Brentford Football Club is an English professional football club based in Brentford, Hounslow, London.
 Between 1897 and 1920, the first team competed in the London League, Southern League and Western League.
 Since 1920, the first team has competed in the Football League, the Premier League and other nationally and internationally organised competitions.
 All players who have played between 25 and 99 such matches are listed below.

 Records and notable players

 Jeff Taylor finished his Brentford career on 98 appearances.
 John Dick is the highest scorer on this list, with 48 goals from 83 appearances.
-Current Brentford players who have made between 25 and 99 appearances are Sepp van den Berg, Nathan Collins, Aaron Hickey, Michael Kayode, Frank Onyeka, Kevin Schade and Yehor Yarmolyuk.
+Current Brentford players who have made between 25 and 99 appearances are Sepp van den Berg, Aaron Hickey, Michael Kayode, Caoimhín Kelleher, Dango Ouattara and Igor Thiago.